NOTE: Information on this site pertains to the 2019 event. This annual event ended that year.

-In 2014, Zach started working on Earth in Your Hands, a worldwide sand globe project.
+In 2014, Zach started working on the project Sand Globes Worldwide.
 He's also combined sand globe making with numerous beach habitat restoration/cleanup events.

 See this gallery of sand globe photos, and this video of a sand globe event at Stinson beach.